Because we want all campers to have a fun and relaxing experience in nature.

 “Mark it in your calendar..campsite booking season starts soon,” said Nora, co-founder of Campertunity.
 “But, it’s January!”
 I replied.
 Still, I went ahead and nabbed our spot after scrambling through the stressful booking process and randomly picking a summer weekend that I hope I’ll be free.

-That summer, Nora and I made it to our provincial park campsite to pitch our tent on a small gravel lot conveniently, but also not inconveniently, located near the bustling bathrooms.
-With our camping neighbours just a few feet away in their campsite plot, we kept our voices down, including our laughter.
+That summer, Nora and I made it to our provincial park campsite to pitch our tent on a small gravel lot conveniently, but also inconveniently, located near the bustling bathrooms.
+With our camping neighbours just a few feet away in their campsite plot, we kept our voices down.

 In the morning, I woke to wonder what all the noise was.
 After my confusion wore, I realized it was the sound of vehicles leaving the park and people walking by.
 I felt a little exposed knowing that the only thing between me in my pyjamas and the dozens of strangers was my thin nylon tent.